 UMAM – “Unhelpful Muslim Audience Member”

 Person Description.
-A Muslim member of the audience who makes ignorant comments on the topic in the Q/A session of an event, that is pointless at best and countering the Islamic position at worst.
-May be related to ‘UncleLemmeEsplainYou’.
+A Muslim member of the audience who makes ignorant comments on the topic in the Q/A session of an event, that is pointless at best, at worst it offers the opponents a useful counter or diversion from the Islamic position painstakingly constructed by the Muslim speaker on the stage.
+An UMAM sometimes may be related to an ‘UncleLemmeEsplainYou’.

 Debate tactic.
 Speaker talks to the audience directly about the debate or the opponent, explaining (or narrating) what the opponent is doing in order to expose the opponents rhetorical tactics to the audience, to, for example, making the audience realise the opponent is avoiding/hiding the weak spots in their own arguments, or using fallacious arguments against the opponent.